 Main Bedroom and Bathroom

-The main bedroom is located at the front of the RV and while most of the space is taken up by the queen sized bed, you still have enough space to walk around the bed and access the closets and overhead storage areas.
-Windows on both sides can be opened and provides nice views and some fresh air if the weather allows.
+The main bedroom is located at the front of the RV and while most of the space is taken up by the queen-sized bed, you still have enough space to walk around the bed and access the closets and overhead storage areas.
+Windows on both sides can be opened and provide nice views and some fresh air if the weather allows.
 The bottom of the bed lifts up to reveal a large storage area where I now keep our extra bedding.